gstavrinos/odom_to_tf_ros2/README.md

 - `odom_topic`: The name of the nav_msgs/Odometry topic to subscribe to.

 - `inverse_tf`: If true, the tf will be generated from the base_link to the odom frame.
 Otherwise, by default, it will be generated from the odom frame to the base_link. (default: false)

+- `use_original_timestamp`: If true, the tf will be generated using the timestamp from the odom message.
+Otherwise, by default, it will be generated using `now()`. (default: false)